Last Updated: February 2nd, 2024 by Eunice

 - Young fans may obtain a free Oakland A’s wristband with their name and seat location written on it for identification purposes.
-Children may also purchase an Oakland A’s ID card with lanyard with their name, emergency contact number and seat location written on it.
+Children may also purchase an Oakland A’s ID card with a lanyard with their name, emergency contact number, and seat location written on it.
 Oakland A’s ID wristbands and ID cards are available each game at the Kids ID Booth at Section 120 in the A’s Fan Center until the end of the 2nd Inning.

 - The Oakland A’s Kids Club is for youth 14 and under.
-For $20, members receive exclusive A’s Kids Club merchandise, game tickets and much more.
+For $20, members receive exclusive A’s Kids Club merchandise, game tickets, and much more.